joholl/tpm2-gui/README.md

 <img src="https://github.com/joholl/tpm2-gui/blob/master/resources/tpm.svg" width="10%">

-**This is project is at an early development stage.
-Use at your own risk.**
+**This is project is halted temporarily since [tpm2-pytss](https://github.com/tpm2-software/tpm2-pytss) is currently re-written.
+Sorry for the inconvenience.**

 This is a GUI tool to the Trusted Platform Module (TPM).
 Specifically, tpm2_gui provides a user-friendly interface to the [TPM Software Stack